 - Drag the app to the Trash.
 Alternatively, you can select it and go to File > Move to Trash.

 - You might be asked to enter your username and password.

 - Go ahead to successfully remove the app from your Mac.

 Don’t forget to Empty your Trash regularly to ensure no redundant data gets piled up on your storage or eats RAM causing WindowServer high CPU usage on Mac.
 In addition to this, we highly recommend running a malware scan on your Mac to free up your system from malicious content & other threats.

-- The Best Antivirus Software For Mac In 2021
+- The Best Antivirus Software For Mac

 - 10 Best App Uninstaller for Mac to Completely Remove Programs

 - 6 Tips to Protect Your Mac – Infographic!

 The Last Resort – Fix or Lower WindowServer CPU Usage On Mac (2023)